ndean06/soc-automation2-project/README.md

 - Summarize the detected activity.
 - Identify the affected user and endpoint.
 - Request supported VirusTotal and AbuseIPDB enrichment.
-- Map observed behavior to relevant MITRE ATT&CK techniques.
+- Suggest relevant MITRE ATT&CK mappings for analyst validation.
-- Assign an initial severity and confidence assessment.
+- Assign an initial severity and explain the supporting rationale.
 - Recommend investigation and response actions.
 - Generate a structured report for DFIR-IRIS and Slack.

 The AI does not modify Splunk data, automatically contain endpoints, block IP addresses, or make the final incident decision.

 A separate Claude Desktop integration uses a local Splunk MCP server to support analyst-driven, read-only searches.
 Claude helps organize returned events and identify investigation pivots, but Splunk remains the source of truth.

 ## Objective